jaruizra/Autoinstall_Netgui_Windows/README.md

 # How to install
 1. Enable virtualization in the BIOS (it should be enabled by default) you can check many YouTube videos on how to do it.
-Here is a guide on how to do this
+Here is a guide on how to do this:

         https://support.bluestacks.com/hc/en-us/articles/360058102252-How-to-enable-Virtualization-VT-on-Windows-10-for-BlueStacks-5

 2. Run the **vm_enable.bat** file, it will ask for privilege access, it needs those for install the Windows subsystem for Linux and Virtual Machine Platform characteristics.

-        Double-click the vm_enable.bat file

-        (To run a .bat file just double click on it.)
+        Double-click the vm_enable.bat file 		(To run a .bat file just double click on it.)

       ¡NOTE! -> It will ask for yes or no, type "y", the system will restart

 3. Run the wsl_install.bat file, it will ask also for privilege access, it will install ubuntu and the wsl, it will take some time:

-        Double-click the wsl_install.bat file

-        (To run a .bat file just double click on it.)
+        Double-click the wsl_install.bat file 		(To run a .bat file just double click on it.)

 - It will ask for a username.
 - It will ask for a password.

 You should see a Linux terminal in the cmd terminal that is opened.
 If not restart the device and search for ubuntu, a terminal should open.
 You can close it.

 ### If step 3 fails.
- If the netgui_install.bat file fails to install Ubuntu and wsl, you will have to install it manually on the microsoft store, it should normally work, however there are cases (depends of the pc) that you cant install wsl with by comand line.
+ If the netgui_install.bat file fails to install Ubuntu and wsl, you will have to install it manually on the Microsoft Store, it should normally work, however there are cases (depends of the pc) that you can’t install wsl with by command line.
 No idea why, just install wsl and then Ubuntu.

 ![Captura de pantalla 2023-06-07 232212](https://github.com/jaruizra/Autoinstall_Netgui_Windows/assets/121313957/95023249-13e0-45a3-a365-55766c9abec6)